Teaching

 You will meet with your personal academic tutor 4 times in year one and 3 times in year 2.

 The University places emphasis on enabling students to develop the independent learning capabilities that will equip you for lifelong learning and future employment, as well as academic achievement.
 A mixture of independent study, teaching and academic support from Student Services and Library Services, and also the personal academic tutoring system enables you to reflect on progress and build up a profile of skills, achievements and experiences that will help you to flourish and be successful.
-With study skills embedded into the early stages of the course to help promote student achievement and confidence with learning and assessment.
+Study skills embedded into the early stages of the course to help promote student achievement and confidence with learning and assessment.